Part 1: Chapter 1

 She glared at me through those thick glasses.
 It was always so hard not to laugh when she was wearing them, because she looked like the old man from the Aristocats who sings on the stairs.
 Classic.

-I sang along to the song on the radio, Killer Queen while I sat in traffic, inching along, making my way to Manhattan.
-It would have been a lot quicker if I took the subway, but ya girl doesn’t have any change or a pass.
+I sang along to the song on the radio, while I sat in traffic, inching along and making my way into Manhattan.
+It would have been a lot quicker if I took the subway, but I didn’t wanna risk getting my outfit all nasty from the train, or have the creeps that take the train gawking at me.

-The time ticked closer and close to my interview time and I was starting to panic a little, finally arriving to Montgomery Industries Headquarters or, MIH in upper west side Manhattan, and spent another ten minutes trying to find a spot to park, finally finding one on the side of the building as a car pulled away.
+The time ticked closer and closer to my interview time and I was starting to panic a little, finally arriving to Montgomery Industries Headquarters or, MIH as it was better known as in upper west side Manhattan, and spent another ten minutes trying to find a spot to park, finally finding one on the side of the building as a car pulled away.
 It was 9:53am.

 ‘well, shit.
 This is intimidating.’

-I casually and confidently walked over the woman sitting at the desk.
+I casually and confidently walked over the woman sitting at the desk while my heart was racing to fast I thought it was going to burst right out of my chest.
 She looked up from her computer screen and eyed me through her designed glasses.

-“Yes, I’m Madison West, I have an interview with Colette Wagner.”
+“Yes, I’m Madison West, I have an interview at ten o’clock with Colette Wagner.”

-The woman typed on her keyboard for a moment.
+The woman nodded and typed on her keyboard for a moment with perfectly manicured red fingernails.

-“Have a seat, I’ll let Colette know you’re here.”
+“Have a seat Ms. West, I’ll let Colette know you’re here.”
+She said with a polite smile.

 I sat down on one of the leather chairs and sunk into it.
 This was not fake leather, and was one of the softest chairs I had ever sat in, holy shit.
-It probably cost more that my car, but that’s not saying much.
+It probably cost more that my car, but that’s not saying much considering Tilly is almost twenty years old, and I bought her for four hundred dollars last year.

-After a few minutes a woman wearing a black knee length dress with a red belt around the middle and red shoes walked over to me.
-She was carrying a dark brown binder and had brown hair pulled into a bun at the back of her head, and she wore a cat pin on the left side of the dress.
+After a few minutes a woman wearing a black knee length dress with a red belt around the middle, a black business suit jacket, and red shoes walked over to me.
+She was carrying a dark brown binder and had brown hair pulled into a bun at the back of her head, and she wore a sparkling ruby brooch on the left side of the dress.
 Her face was serious and stern.

 I stood up and held my hand out, “Good morning, I’m Madison West, here to interview for-”